victoirv/Density/README.md

 It's cleaned up by changing fill values (usually 9999, but every column uses something different) to NaNs for uniformity's sake.
 The file I use is his on the website but with all of the headers removed. dlmread() supports this in the function, but I did it a while ago and just used that edited file here.

-The solar wind measurements are taken from a gap-filled dataset here:
+The solar wind measurements used as impulses are taken from a gap-filled dataset here:

 http://onlinelibrary.wiley.com/doi/10.1002/2014GL059741/suppinfo